 • Nylon Wire Ties – 6 to 11-inches long – Harbor Freight $2.00

 • Plastic or wood craft beads of the “large hole” variety.
-The hole must be large enough to allow the wire tie to pass through – Dollar Tree or Michael’s
+They are often called pony beads.
+The hole must be large enough to allow the wire tie to pass through – Dollar Tree or Walmart.

 You need to have at least six small saucers with flat bottoms and steep shallow sides.
 Plant saucers of 4 to 6-inch inch (100 mm – 150 mm) diameter work well.
-They are very thin so larger saucers are not strong enough.
+Plant saucers are very thin so larger saucers are not strong enough.
 Paint them white with spray paint inside and out.

 After the paint is dry, cut a hole in the flat bottom of five of the saucers leaving a ring at least 1/4-inch (6 mm) wide.
 The sixth uncut saucer will be the top of the shield.
 The holes should be a little larger than the width of the weather station printed circuit board, say 1.75-inches (45 mm).
 Cut three small slots wide enough to pass the tail of a wire tie in the flat bottom ring of each saucer.
 The slots must all line up.
 One way to do this is to make three equally spaced guide marks on the top saucer with a permanent marker.
 Place each of the other saucers over the top one and put marks in the same places.
 You can see the guide marks by holding them up to a light.
 Cut short slots at all the marks with a craft knife.

 Look at how wire ties work: one side of the tail is smooth, the other side has ridges that engage with a tongue in the head of the tie.